luisfredgs/luisfredgs/README.md

 ### Hi there 👋

 My name is Luis.
-I'm an academic in the Machine Learning area with a focus on Natural Language Processing - NLP.
-I'm currently working towards a doctor's degree in Computational Inteligence through the Science Computer department at Universidade Federal de Pernambuco - UFPE.
+I'm an academic in the Machine Learning area with a focus on Natural Language Processing techniques.
+I'm currently a PhD candidate in Computer Science at [Cin-UFPE](https://www3.cin.ufpe.br/en/).

 I have experience in Data Analysis and machine learning.
 Having earned a master's degree in computational inteligence has provide me a solid background in machine learning and statistical analysis.